Egyptian Armed Forces: Military equipment and industry

 The Ministry of Military Production oversees a wide network of factories and companies, including Abu Zaabal Specialized Industries, which manufactures ammunition and small arms; Abu Zaabal Engineering Industries, which produces artillery systems and shells; and the Armoured Production and Repair Factory, which builds and maintains armored vehicles such as the M1A1 Abrams, K9A1EGY, RAAD 200, and Sinai 200.
 The Thales & Benha Electronics S.A.E. joint venture, formed between France’s Thales Group and Benha Electronics, specializes in advanced communication systems, research, and training.
 Meanwhile, the Arab Organization for Industrialization (AOI) supervises multiple enterprises engaged in aerospace, electronics, vehicles, and armaments.
-AOI’s subsidiaries include Kader for Developed Industries, which designs and manufactures armored vehicles; Sakr for Developed Industries, which produces missiles and rockets; and joint ventures such as Arab British Dynamics Co., which specializes in guided weaponry, and Arab American Vehicles Co., which assembles military and civilian vehicles.
+AOI's subsidiaries include Kader for Developed Industries, which designs and manufactures armored vehicles; Sakr for Developed Industries, which produces missiles and rockets; and joint ventures such as Arab British Dynamics Co., which specializes in guided weaponry, and Arab American Vehicles Co., which assembles military and civilian vehicles.
 AOI also has a history of licensed aircraft production in Helwan, manufacturing the Alpha Jet and K-8E, and now seeks to replace these with the KAI T-50 Golden Eagle.

 Naval defense production is led by the Alexandria Shipyard, which constructs frigates, corvettes, and patrol boats.
 Through partnerships with France’s Naval Group, the shipyard produces the Gowind 2500 corvettes, while cooperation with Germany’s ThyssenKrupp Marine Systems enables local manufacturing of the MEKO A200 frigates.
-In the private sector, Robotics Engineering Systems develops unmanned aerial vehicles, high-precision smart munitions such as guided missiles and glide bombs, while Amstone specializes in fifth-generation technologies focused on naval and aerial unmanned systems.
+In the private sector, Robotics Engineering Systems develops unmanned aerial vehicles and smart munitions such as guided missiles and glide bombs, while Amstone works on fifth-generation naval and aerial unmanned systems.

 Egypt is one of the few countries in the Middle East to possess spy satellites, launching EgyptSat 1 in 2007, followed by EgyptSat 2 in 2014.
 In 2019, Egypt launched MisrSat-A, an observation satellite, followed later that year by Tiba-1, a civilian and military communications satellite.
 In 2023, Egypt launched Horus-1 and Horus-2, about a month apart.
 The country also placed MisrSat-2 into orbit later that year.
 All three of them are high-resolution observation satellites.
-In 2024, two months after MisrSat-2’s launch, the country successfully completed the initial operational phase of NEXSAT-1, its first experimental Earth observation satellite, achieving milestones such as developing indigenous onboard software, advanced attitude-control systems, and independently capturing and processing satellite imagery, all of which marked a major step forward in Egypt’s national space capabilities.
+In 2024, two months after MisrSat-2's launch, the country successfully completed the initial operational phase of NEXSAT-1, its first experimental Earth observation satellite.
+The project produced indigenous onboard software and attitude-control systems, and Egypt captured and processed the satellite imagery itself.